-2.5.1 Alternative to Strainers
+2.6.1 Alternative to Strainers

 When sampling from high velocity streams with heavy suspended solids, some field investigations suggest that more representative samples are obtained without the strainer.
 Consider attaching a short piece of thin walled aluminum tubing to the end of the suction line; anchor the tubing so that the inlet opens upstream.
 The aluminum tubing's thin wall will not disturb the flow stream, and most sample analyses disregard aluminum ions.
-Under most conditions, the pre-sample line rinse removes any debris over the tubing entrance.
+Under most conditions, a pre-sample line rinse removes any debris over the tubing entrance.

-2.5.2 Maximum Unanchored Length
+2.6.2 Maximum Unanchored Length

-Table lists maximum unanchored length for each type of suction line.
-During a pre- or post-sample line rinse, the suction line is filled with air which might cause the suction line and strainer to float.
+During a pre- or post-sample purge or line rinse, the suction line is filled with air which might cause the suction line and strainer to float.
 If the length of the suction line and strainer exceeds the listed value, securely anchor the strainer.